-Federal Stafford Loan (subsidized): Subsidized means the interest on the loan is paid by the government while the student is in school.
+Federal Stafford (subsidized): Subsidized means the interest on the loan is paid by the government while the student is in school.
 This loan has the same interest rates and the student must meet the same eligibility requirements as the dependent subsidized Federal Stafford Loan.
-The maximum annual amount an independent undergraduate student can borrow is: Year 1 - \$2625, Year 2 - \$3500, Years 3,4,5 - \$5500 not to exceed an aggregate limit of \$23,000.
-For graduate students the maximum annual amount that can be borrowed is: Years 1,2,3,4,5 - \$8500/year, not to exceed an aggregate limit of \$42,500.
+The maximum annual amount an independent undergraduate student can borrow is: Year 1 - \$2625, Year 2 - \$3500, Year 3, 4, 5 - \$5500 not to exceed an aggregate limit of \$23,000.
 The combined total of undergraduate and graduate subsidized loans cannot exceed \$65,000.
 (FED)

-Federal Stafford Loan (unsubsidized): Unsubsidized means the student is responsible for the interest on the loan amount while in school.
-Students can (1) pay their interest while in school, (2) pay their interest during their six month grace period, or (3) postpone interest payment and have it added to the principal when repayment begins after the six month grace period ends.
+Federal Stafford (unsubsidized): Unsubsidized means the student is responsible for the interest on the loan amount while in school.
+Students can (1) pay their interest while in school, (2) pay their interest during their six month grace period, or (3) postpone interest payment and have it added to the principle when repayment begins after the six-month grace period ends.
 This loan has the same eligibility requirements and interest rates as the dependent unsubsidized Federal Stafford Loan.
-The combination of subsidized and unsubsidized Federal Stafford Loans cannot exceed: Year 1 - \$6625, Year 2 - \$7500, Years 3,4,5 - \$10,500 not to exceed an aggregate limit of \$46,000.
-For Graduate students the maximum annual amount that can be borrowed in Years 1,2,3,4,5 - \$18,500/year, not to exceed \$92,000.
+The combination of subsidized and unsubsidized Federal Stafford Loans cannot exceed: Year 1 - \$6625, Year 2 - \$7500, Years 3, 4, 5 - \$10,500 not to exceed an aggregate limit of \$46,000.
 The maximum aggregate total for independent undergraduate and graduate students cannot exceed \$138,500.
 (FED)